 You will have the option to fill out the form in the TaxACT program.
 Alternatively, you can fill out the form manually (outside of your TaxACT return), in which case you will only be required to select the countries which will flow to Schedule B, Part III, Line 7b.

 To print FinCEN Form 114, if filled out in the TaxACT program:

-- Scroll down and click FinCEN Form 114 - Report of Foreign Bank and Financial Accounts
+- Check the box to the left of Federal FinCEN Form 114 - Report of Foreign Bank and Financial Accounts

 - Click Forms at the top of the screen

 - Expand the Federal folder, then expand the Forms and Schedules folder